vstaran/strigo/README.md

 # Strigo Utils

-This is a library that contains several utility functions to manipulate strings.

 Strigo is a TypeScript library that provides a range of utility functions for string manipulation.
 Whether you're building a web application, working with text data, or just need to manipulate strings in your code.

 But beware!
 Strigo can be a bit unpredictable.
 Sometimes it may turn your strings into frogs or send them to the moon.
 That's just the nature of magic.
 So if you're feeling brave, join the Strigo academy and unlock the full potential of your strings.
 Just remember to use your powers for good, not evil.